jrenslin/pyclitr/README.md

 ## Inspirations / Thanks

 [Taskwarrior](https://taskwarrior.org/):
-For both user interaction and it's de facto JSON storage structure.
+For both user interaction and its de facto JSON storage structure.
 The only slight advantage pyclitr has over taskwarrior is if you really need a directory-specific task list.